Measuring poverty: Measurements

 The main poverty line used in the OECD and the European Union is a relative poverty measure based on "economic distance", a level of income usually set at 60% of the median household income.

 The United States, in contrast, uses an absolute poverty measure.
 The US poverty line was created in 1963–64 and was based on the dollar costs of the U.S. Department of Agriculture's "economy food plan" multiplied by a factor of three.
 The multiplier was based on research showing that food costs then accounted for about one-third of money income.
 This one-time calculation has since been annually updated for inflation.

 The U.S. line has been critiqued as being either too high or too low.
-For example, the Heritage Foundation, a conservative U.S. think tank, objects to the fact that, according to the U.S. Census Bureau, 46% of those defined as being in poverty in the U.S. own their own home (with the average poor person's home having three bedrooms, with one and a half baths, and a garage).
+For instance, The Heritage Foundation, a conservative U.S. think tank, objects to the fact that, according to the U.S. Census Bureau, 46% of those defined as being in poverty in the U.S. own their own home (with the average poor person's home having three bedrooms, with one and a half baths, and a garage).
 Others, such as economist Ellen Frank, argue that the poverty measure is too low as families spend much less of their total budget on food than they did when the measure was established in the 1950s.
 Further, federal poverty statistics do not account for the widely varying regional differences in non-food costs such as housing, transport, and utilities.